njones430/Intro-to-SWE-Project/Sprint2.md

 - name: a string that contains the internal name of the budget
 - displayName: a string that contains the UI display name of the budget
 - budgetFilter: an object that specifies which limiters should be applied to the budget to calculate the desired budget amount (ex: projects, services, time periods)
-    The budgetFilter contains variables that resemble the different limiters which are placed on the budget to calculate the desired amount:
+    Along with other variables in the budget, the budgetFilter contains objects that resemble the different limiters which are placed on the budget to calculate the desired amount:

     JSON representation:
     {